JuliaDataScience/JuliaDataScience/contents/join.md

 ```

 Personally, this join makes me (Rik) a little bit sad, because our neat data without missing values suddenly has missing values.
-But, that doesn't mean that there aren't good use-cases for this join or that you shouldn't use it.
+But, that doesn't mean that there aren't good use-cases for _outer_ join or that you shouldn't use it.
 We can get even more missing data if we use the `crossjoin`.
-This gives the cartesian product of the rows, which is basically multiplication of rows, that is, for every row create a combination with any other row:
+This gives the Cartesian product of the rows, which is basically multiplication of rows, that is, for every row create a combination with any other row:

 ```jl
 s = "crossjoin(grades_2020(), grades_2021(); on=:id)"